Pamela Elrod Huffman

 Associate Professor of Music, Director of Choral Activities

-Dr. Huffman regularly serves as a choral clinician and adjudicator in Texas, as well as throughout the United States.
+Huffman regularly serves as a choral clinician and adjudicator in Texas, as well as throughout the United States.
 In addition, she is a sought-after workshop clinician, particularly in the area of the choral techniques of Robert Shaw.
-Her recent article on Shaw’s warm-ups can be found on the Singer Network website, and an article on Shaw’s rehearsal techniques appears in the February 2013 issue of TMEA’s professional journal, Southwestern Musician.
+Her article on Shaw’s warm-ups can be found on the Singer Network website, and an article on Shaw’s rehearsal techniques appears in the February 2013 issue of TMEA’s professional journal, Southwestern Musician.

-Dr. Huffman is a member of TCDA, TMEA, ACDA, NCCO, and Pi Kappa Lambda.
+Dr. Huffman is a member of TCDA, TMEA, ACDA, and Pi Kappa Lambda.